Jamie-Clayton/Docs/code/ProductionReady.md

 # Production Ready Software

+> **Document Type:** Explanation | **Related how-to:** [Code Coverage](CodeCoverage.md) | **Related reference:** [Microservices Architecture](../devops/Microservices.md)

+## Learning Objectives

+After reading this document, you will understand:
+- What "production ready" means across 8 dimensions
+- How to evaluate whether your system meets production standards
+- Common failure modes for each dimension and how to prevent them

 What does 'Production Ready' really mean for a software engineer?
 This document defines the critical requirements that separate experimental code from software safe to deploy to customers.

 A system is **production ready** when it can reliably serve customers 24/7 with minimal manual intervention, recover gracefully from failures, and provide visibility into its health and performance.